What is breast augmentation?

 What are breast implants?

-Implants are medical devices with silicone shells.
-Saline implants are filled sterile salt water, while silicone implants are filled with an elastic gel.
-Your surgeon will make an incision either under your breasts, your arms, or around your nipple to insert the implant.
-It will be placed either under your chest muscle or directly behind your breast tissue and over your chest muscle.
+Saline breast implants are filled with an elastic gel, while saline implants are filled with sterile salt water.
+Your plastic surgeon will make an incision under your breasts, arms, or around your nipple to insert the implant under your chest muscle or directly behind your breast tissue and over your chest muscle.
 These decisions are dependent on your breast anatomy, body and skin type, and how much enlargement you want.
-The incision is closed with sutures or surgical tape.
-This is typically an outpatient procedure performed under general anesthesia.
+The incision is closed with sutures.